KevinLiao159/TalkingData/README.md

 __Establishing a high speed research cycle is the key to win.__

-This competition is about training model in past historical data and predicting future fraudulant clicks.
+This competition is about training model in past historical data and predicting future fraudulant clicks (which is a big-time imbalanced classification).
 For future classification problem, using tradititonal five-fold cross-validation may not be a good strategy (or you have to be really careful about the timing and future information leakage).

-1. So a good practice research framework for this kind would be like following:
+1. Basic: a good practice research framework for this kind would be like following [6th place solution](https://www.kaggle.com/c/talkingdata-adtracking-fraud-detection/discussion/56283):

     * Understanding that training data starts from day 7 and ends at day 9.
 Testing data is day 10, in hours of 4, 5, 9, 10, 13, 14.